There are no affiliate links on PagePipe.

 1. Themes without bloat.
 Popular themes like Divi and The7 alone take seconds to load – without any content or plugins.
 A typical responsive, free, stripped, WordPress theme with no bells-and-whistles loads in 40 to 50 milliseconds.
 Simplify.

 2. Good Hosting – And we don’t mean expensive.
 If time-to-first-byte is too long (over 1 second), the only choice is changing your hosting service provider.
 You can have fast TTFB on shared hosting.
 We get around 250 to 500 milliseconds on cheap GoDaddy hosting.
 Test at ByteCheck.com.

-3. Lazy Loading – enable lazy loading for videos and images.
+3. Lazy Loading – enable lazy loading for videos.
+WordPress core lazy loads still images as of August 2020.

 4. Gzip – A compression technique reduces code files for faster transfer.
 It also saves mobile bandwidth.